Multilingual Simplification of Medical Texts: The Corpus

 \paragraph{Dataset Summary.}

 Table \ref{table:elab_and_del} presents additional statistics on the aligned and unaligned sentences in both complex and simple texts in the English portion of \datanoisy{}.
-For complex texts (i.e., technical abstracts), an unaligned sentence indicates that its information is not present in (\emph{deleted} from) the simplified text.
-On average, just over 60\% of sentences in complex texts is deleted, indicating that most of the core information from complex texts is included in simple texts.
+For complex texts (i.e., technical abstracts), an unaligned sentence indicates that its information is not present (i.e., \emph{deleted}) in the simplified texts (i.e., plain-language summaries).
+On average, just over 60\% of sentences in complex texts are deleted, indicating that most of the core information from complex texts are retained in simple texts.
 In PLS, an unaligned sentence indicates added information not present in the complex version.
-We observe that an overwhelming majority of this added information \emph{elaborates} on concepts or defines terms~\cite{srikanth-li-2021-elaborative}.
-The average elaboration ratio---ratio of unaligned sentences to total sentences in a PLS---is less than half of the average deletion ratio (same ratio for a technical abstract), indicating that simplified texts tend to be mostly concise with this core information.
+We observe that an overwhelming majority of added information \emph{elaborates} on concepts or defines terms~\cite{srikanth-li-2021-elaborative}.
+The average elaboration ratio (the ratio of unaligned to total sentences in a PLS) is less than half of the average deletion ratio (ratio of unaligned to total sentences in a technical abstract), indicating that simplified texts tend to be mostly concise with this core information.
+The average token compression ratio (ratio of simple to complex tokens) show the presence of longer simplified sentences.